pjbiggs/SING_aotearoa_2019/README.md

 * Some background on next generating sequencing
 * What are we going to do?
     * What is a chloroplast?
-    * How are going to do the practical?
+    * How are we going to do the practical?
         * Our computers
         * Our data source
         * Our environment